Did you know that sign language is the third most widely used language in the United States?

 The Beginning Sign Language classes are designed for adults.
 Teens 16 and older are welcome to participate.
 The class would not be appropriate for younger children.

 Talking With Your Hands, Listening With Your Eyes by Gabriel Grayson.
 Please purchase your own textbook from your preferred retail store or online vendor.
 Retail price is approximately $20 for the paperback or $14 for the Kindle version.

-RACHEL KOHN is an Interpreter for the Deaf in the Eau Claire Area School District and the community.
+Rachel Kohn is an Interpreter for the Deaf in the Eau Claire Area School District and the community.
 She has more than 30 years’ experience interpreting and teaching sign language.